kahnclusions/pneumatic.email/README.md

 ## Kudos

-Shout out to [Readest](https://github.com/readest/readest) which is an excellent ebook reader app also built with Tauri that serves as an amazing example.
+Shout-out to [Readest](https://github.com/readest/readest) which is an excellent ebook reader app also built with Tauri that serves as an amazing example.